spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 written.
 We have the choice of providing build options or using the sensible defaults

 Luckily for us, there is no need to provide build args.
-The default args that Spack provides is 'build' which builds everything needed to install.
-Once the build phase is completed the install phase will commence and soon we will have our python module.

 Next we need to find the dependencies of a package.
 Dependencies are usually listed in :code:`setup.py`.
 You can find the dependencies by searching for